nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 This approach to building list does a few things worth noting for our conversation about modularity.
 First, it uses a simple function in `cons` that represents the sub-problem of adding one item to a list as the only tool to build the list.
 Second, the calls to `cons` always return the increasingly larger chunks of list as a new result instead of modifying some existing partial list that lives outside the function.

 Following rules like this is how functional approaches do what Hughes described and plan ahead for "gluing back together" by combining behaviors that operate on the data.
-Every 'cons' invocation is like an entry point where we could make a change to what we did, with a different function, and it would change the overall behavior from just linking the elements of the list together to some other outcome.
+Every `cons` invocation is like an entry point where we could make a change to what we did, with a different function, and it would change the overall behavior from just linking the elements of the list together to some other outcome.
 Also, since `cons` and future functions would not do anything outside of their scope, we do not have to worry that there would be any other impact on the original list or the new data we create other than what we intended.

 To return to our ongoing analogy, whatever pre-modular device that you sawed in half, think about the foresight it took to instead break it apart in a clever way so that a door was left open for modularity (in my example of the stand mixer maybe someone changed out the insertion point for the two beaters for a drive shaft with a universal attachment).
 Following the principles of functional programming, we have laid the groundwork for future modularity in a similar way.